Boyce Shelter

 Directions

 From Middlebury, travel south on Route 7 to Route 125.
-Travel east on Route 125 for 6.6 miles and turn left onto Forest Road 59.
-Parking is at 1.1 miles in a grassy lot (private property).
-From Rochester, travel north on Route 100 for 4.0 miles to Route 125.
-Travel west on Route 125 for 9.1 miles and turn right onto Forest Road 59.
-Hike Burnt Hill Trail 2.1 miles to Long Trail junction, then 0.6 miles north on Long Trail to shelter.
+Head east on Route 125 for 6.6 miles and turn left onto Forest Road 59.
+Parking is at 1.1 miles in a grassy lot with a sharp right turn (private property).
+From Rochester, travel north 4.0 miles on Route 100 to Route 125, then west 9.1 miles to Forest Road 59.
+Hike the Burnt Hill Trail 2.1 miles to the Long Trail junction, then 0.6 miles north on the Long Trail to the shelter.

 Amenities